 Don’t Break the Pattern

 Keep a regular schedule and a positive attitude, and you will find that your business motivation level will be easy to maintain.
-When you have a regular, organized schedule, motivation is easier to maintain because your lifestyle is easier to maintain.
+When you have a regular, well-planned schedule, it’s easier to stay motivated because your life is easier to keep up with.
 If things get too complicated, stress levels may rise and motivation levels may sink.
-So reduce the stress, keep an organized, regular schedule, and you will have no problem maintaining motivation.
+So cut down on stress and keep a regular, organized schedule, and you won’t have any trouble staying motivated.